bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 being overwhelmed by a flood of frames, or did not use the modern "Cut Through" switching technique that is enabled in virtually all switching equipment made this century.
-It may also apply if you were using links with a capacity significantly greater than 1Gbps, however there's no way a Seagate Central would ever approach that speed of data throughput.
+It may also apply if you were using links with a capacity of 10Gbps or greater, however there's no way a Seagate Central would ever approach that level of data throughput.

 See the following links for more discussion of Jumbo frames.